korylprince/ubuntu-pxe/README.md

 * Don't run `apt-get upgrade` or risk killing your rootfs with packages not meant to be installed in Ubuntu Core.
 * Having trouble installing packages with `apt-get` giving you weird messages?
 Make sure `/dev`, `/sys`, and `/proc` are mounted.
 Look at the comments in `chroot.sh` for help.
+* `mount_to_ram.sh` creates a RAM disk of `512MB` to copy the rootfs into.
+If you need more or less just edit that script and rebuild.

 ## Copyright